SZ-Jasper/SELEC/README.md

 * Discharge energy

 The user can interact with these plots by:
-* zooming in/out and panning
+* Zooming in/out of the image and panning
-* hovering over a point for specific data
+* Hovering over a point for specific data
-* rotating the 3D plots
+* Rotating the 3D plots
-* saving the figure as a png
+* Saving the figure as a png

 -----